 Walker’s preoccupation with the natural world, and his place in it, is engaging in its essentialism – capturing light, space and tidal movement.
 He is turning paint into land, sea and sky on a coastline that beats to the sound of the Atlantic Ocean – a far cry from the industrial city where he was born and brought up.
 He left Birmingham more than fifty years ago to explore new landscapes, literally and artistically, and it is a privilege to have him back with us for a long-awaited homecoming.

-The exhibition is supported by the John Feeney Charitable Trust and the Owen Family Trust.
+The exhibition is supported by the John Feeney Charitable Trust, The Grimmitt Trust and the Owen Family Trust.